hoobs-org/HOOBS/docs/SDK.md

 > This method is attached to the system object you must access this from the `hoobs.system()` command.

 ## **system.reset()**
 This will factory reset the device.
-It will remove all instances, plugins and configurations.
+It will remove all bridges, plugins and configurations.

 > This method is attached to the system object you must access this from the `hoobs.system()` command.